2020 Spring Registration Information

 - Federal Direct PLUS Loan (for graduate students)

 When the school must return loan funds to the lender on the student’s behalf (or parent’s, in the case of a PLUS loan), the student’s bursar account will be charged for this amount.
-When the federal calculation determines, instead, that it is the student’s (or parent’s) responsibility to return funds directly to the lender, the earned Title IV loan funds are repaid in accordance with the terms of the loan.
+When the federal calculation determines, instead, that it is the student’s (or parent’s) responsibility to return funds, the unearned Title IV loan funds are repaid in accordance with the terms of the loan.

 If unearned funds remain after all loans have been repaid, the remaining unearned funds must be credited to Title IV programs in the following order: